 Physical punishment is sanctioned in the Bible:

-The dictatorial attitude is typically patriarchal, and, once again, reliance is placed upon Paul’s mantras on women and children for justification.
+Some parents take this to extremes, believing it’s necessary to break the will of their children to gain their respect and obedience.
+This dictatorial attitude is typically patriarchal, and reliance is often placed upon Paul’s mantras on women and children for justification.

 Some fundamentalist wives have difficulty stopping the cycle of physical abuse in their marital relationships because of biblical beliefs about marriage and sex-role stereotypes.

 Sexual abuse occurs in many strictly religious families, for a number of complex reasons.
-Certain attitudes about sex may contribute to the problem.
-In my opinion fundamentalist beliefs frequently inhibit emotional development and compromise communication skills.
-This impairs normal adult-to-adult sexual intimacy; which may be why some adults turn to children for sexual gratification.
-It’s well recognized that pedophiles are often emotionally immature.
+In my opinion fundamentalist beliefs can inhibit true emotional development and compromise communication skills.
+An inability to communicate in a mature fashion impairs normal adult-to-adult sexual intimacy; which may be why some adults turn to children for sexual gratification.
+This fits with the fact that pedophiles are often emotionally immature.

-The fundamentalist mother, often told to treat her husband like a little god, is less likely to question or interfere with the father’s behavior, or report him to the appropriate authorities.
+The fundamentalist mother, often taught to treat her husband like a little god, is less likely to question or interfere with the father’s behavior, or report him to the appropriate authorities.

 Children are told to be obedient and to revere their parents, especially their fathers, so they’re more vulnerable and less likely to seek help.